kubernetes-retired/kubefed/docs/keps/20200619-federated-resource-status.md

 ```

 `status.conditions` reports the latest status which defines the state of the propagation.
-Obviously it is not necessary to report all the clusters for which the propagation when
+Obviously it is not necessary to report all the clusters for which the propagation was completed
-successful.
+successfully.
+In relation to this, this approach does not change the initial implementation where
+the status is only collected for the services and in case of an error during the propagation.
+Therefore the proposed solution updates the `status/conditions` and `clusters/conditions` to
+identify the state of a federated resource in case of failure or non-ready state.

-The intention in this proposal is to extend the current available `Conditions` to
+The intention in this proposal is to extend the current available `Clusters` status with an additional field `Conditions` to
 hold the status of the federated resources, e.g Ready, NotReady.

 The status of the federated resources should determine whether the resources satisfy